cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: What if you could simulate your Capella Model?
+> RT [Obeo](https://www.obeosoft.com/): What if you could simulate your Capella Model?
 A question asked (and answered) by Pierre Nowodzienski, from @thalesgroup!
 >
 > 📝…